jackson-nestelroad/pokengine-jcoad-docs/docs/source/jcoad/types.rst

 Data Types
 ##########

 jCoad does not really have data types, but putting arguments into the proper format for object functions, properties, and triggers is absolutely necessary for your code to work properly.
-Use this guide to understand how enter arguments into your jCoad.
+Use this guide to understand how to enter arguments into your jCoad.

 .. jcoad:type:: string